KaylieHollander/Identifying-Customer-Segments/README.md

 2. Dimensionality Reduction

 - Applied Principal Component Analysis (PCA) to reduce feature dimensionality while retaining maximum variance.
-- Determined the number of components explaining 80% of the data variance.
+- Determined the number of components explaining 80% of the data variance to be 81.
 - Generated a reduced feature set to improve clustering performance and interpretability.

 3. Clustering

 - Implemented K-Means clustering to segment customers based on PCA-transformed features.
-- Used the elbow method and silhouette scores to determine the optimal number of clusters.
+- Used the elbow method to determine the optimal number of clusters.
 - Assigned cluster labels to customers and interpreted the resulting groups.

 4. Segment Profiling and Interpretation